juanlamadrid20/juan-mas-app/README.md

    - Check that your endpoint exists and is accessible

 2. **"Endpoint Type Not Supported" error**
-   - Verify your endpoint supports chat completions
+   - Verify your endpoint supports chat completions or is a multi-agent supervisor
    - Check the endpoint task type in Databricks UI
+   - Use `uv run python model_serving_utils.py info your-endpoint` to check compatibility

 3. **Authentication issues**
    - Ensure you're logged into Databricks CLI: `databricks auth login`